MatthieuAlessi/MatthieuAlessi.old/projects/radiant.md

 ![img3]({{site.baseurl}}/projects/images/radiant/img-4.jpg){:class="mx-auto d-block post-img portfolio-col-img"}

 <div style="clear:both; max-width:75%" class="paragraph">I thought Radiant as an inviting and original place that remains practical, to keep things modern and ease the customer's interaction, I designed an interface used to order.
-A 3d model was made to have an idea in the layout and organization of the place.
+A 3d model was made to have an idea of the place's layout.
 The terminals are placed on spots where customers may be likely to stand while finding their way around.</div>

 ![img1]({{site.baseurl}}/projects/images/radiant/img-1.jpg){:class="mx-auto d-block post-img portfolio-col-img"}